hkwonx12/bankingapp/journals/Matt_Bowes.md

 - Worked on authentication, routers, and migrations

 # 4-3-23
 - Decided who was assigned to what microservices and will work on them together throughout the week, and we wrote up some issues in our git repo.
+Debugged authentication and git.

 # 4-4-23
 - Worked on the user routers portion and we've started the checking account routers.